ISBN 978-1-956005-61-5 300 pages $20.00

 Seas of memories, seas of written words, seas of forgotten languages.
-A journey meant to come to the realization of one’s roots becomes more a rumination on what it means to seek evidence of a past buried by local histories.
-She only has a few words and the world around her offers denial.
-Like a sea, we are provided with signs and dissolving clues.
-Forgotten Night attempts to decipher the meaning of personal identity at a time when history has been deliberately forgotten by others.
-We are left in a postmodern dilemma, constructing identity from that which has been erased, with mere fragments floating in its expanse.
-In this sea we are left with an uncertain sense of who we are, trying to connect these fragments.
+In an extraordinary tour de force of beauty, terror, and wisdom, Forgotten Night is a journey to one’s roots in a rumination on what it means to seek a past buried by local histories.
+Forgotten Night deciphers the meaning of personal identity in the postmodern dilemma, constructing identity from that which has been erased, with fragments floating in its expanse.
+In this sea of uncertainty of an uncertain sense of who we are, we connect.

 With Forgotten Night, the Shoah becomes nearer to approachable in Goodman’s blistering, intimate, woeful silence.
 Goodman eases readers into a nuanced, personal, itinerant, inimitably American perspective on Holocaust remembrance.
 Forgotten Night should be required reading for those who recognize the need to continually reassess the incomprehensible suffering caused via unchecked nationalism.